PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Name
   An identifier.
 (A minority of names are not identifiers - advanced).

+Numeric Data Type
+  The data types for numeric values - each represents a different type of number to different levels of precision.
+Includes `int`, `float`, `double`.
+Some data types require additional specficiers, see the [C++ Reference - Data Types](https://en.cppreference.com/w/cpp/language/types.html)

+Modulo Operator
+  Returns the remainder after dividing the lhs number by the rhs number.
+In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determine.
+Other langugages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.

 Objects
   - A contiguous region of memory holding a value of some type.
 Objects can be allocated in {term}`static memory`, on the {term}`stack`, on on the {term}`free store`.
   - A named or unnamed variable of some type; an object of a type with a constructor is not considered an object before the constructor has completed and is no longer considered an object once a destructor has started executing for it.
 Objects can be allocated in static memory, on the stack, on on the free store.